This article describes the basic Documents model and application features in SystemWeaver.

 A document is a type of report with the added benefit of being able to structure your content.
 It adheres to a standard document model, but can be expanded to include any type of section item.
 Essentially, a document consists of multiple items and they typically fall into three categories:

-- Template Items (to structure the content)
+- Template Items (to define the layout)

 - A Report XML definition

-Template Items (to Structure the Content)
+Template Items (to Define the Layout)

 To structure the content of your document, the following document parts can be used and are supported by the Document View: